siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 for fully aligned unit magnitudes.

 The first counts separated visible units.
-The second measures a joined square-value.
+The second measures the square-value with full alignment included.

 ## Signs